INTER-DISTRICT TRANSFER INFORMATION

 (Transfers either from or into V.U.S.D.)

 These transfers are processed on a continuing basis.
 They are only approved for one year at a time and will be honored if space permits.
 If you are interested in applying for a transfer out of the district for next year, applications can be picked up in the Student Services Division at the District Office after February l each year.
 On this date, applications to enter VUSD will be accepted.
 Applicants must apply through their home district.
 The enclosed information will further assist you in understanding your options and the procedures related to student transfers.
-If you should have any questions, please contact the Student Services Department at 730-7573.
+If you should have any questions, please contact the Family & Community Engagement Department at 559-730-7566.

 INTER-DISTRICT TRANSFER PROCEDURES

-Parents/guardians wishing to enter into an inter district agreement should contact the Student Services Department at 730-7573.
+Parents/guardians wishing to enter into an inter district agreement should contact the Family & Community Engagement Department at 559-730-7566.
 When a request for an incoming inter district agreement is made, it will be determined by the district as to which school the student may be assigned on a space available basis.
 The parent/guardian will be asked to apply for an inter district agreement from the district in which they reside.

 Parents applying for inter district agreements should be cautioned that when receiving permission to enroll their child under an inter district agreement, there is no guarantee of attendance at the same school for succeeding years.

-Parents/guardians of a child residing in the Visalia Unified School District and applying for an inter district agreement to attend school in another district should call the Student Services Department at 730-7573.
+Parents/guardians of a child residing in the Visalia Unified School District and applying for an inter district agreement to attend school in another district should call the Family & Community Engagement Department at 559-730-7566.
 Their request will be processed.
 Such agreements must be renewed annually.

 Parents/guardians have two different options for application to a school outside the district in which they live.
 The two options are described below: